+Are you wondering if you can take mass gainer or whey?
 Before you decide upon the purchase of the mass gainer (or if you have come to the mass gainer side in the whey protein vs. mass gainer debate), you might need to consider certain facts that will help steer you towards buying the perfect supplement suiting your need.

 As we know it, the Body Mass Index or BMI cut off by WHO stands as:

 If you are someone whose BMI is lower than 18.5 and are looking for a good protein option, your choice of product should be a mass gainer that has a good blend of macronutrients and helps meet your energy demands per day.

 Pro tip: Go for a gainer that gives you at least 60-70 gm. of good quality, complex carbs in combination with no less than at least 20 gm of protein and good quality fat.

 On the other hand in the debate of whey protein vs. mass gainers, if you are someone who is looking to reduce or maintain your body fat% and build lean muscle mass or find that you fall under the normal weight – overweight category of BMI, you need a whey protein that will take care of your steady gains and muscle toning.